smorrrs/Desperados-III-Resources/level_guide.md

 If you free Cooper/Kate before blowing up the final gate, the level ends when you blow up the gate.
 If you blow up the gate before rescuing them, you'll have to do an additional meetup with all characters at the gate.

-# Las Piedras
+## Las Piedras
 Nothing particularly noteworthy.

-# Casa DeVitt
+## Casa DeVitt
 DeVitt is immune to cutscene progression and will always begin in the same location.
 DeVitt must be tied up to end the level.

-# Devil's Canyon Chapter III
+## Devil's Canyon Chapter III
 In the final showdown:
 * Your characters have about 4 seconds to fulfill scheduled actions upon executing showdown before Frank's bodyguards shoot Cooper
 * The bodyguards can be either killed or knocked out or mind controlled, but distractions won't work
 * The bodyguard named Bilya the Kid won't shoot Cooper and can be completely ignored

+# DLC Levels - Money for the Vultures

+## Casa DeVitt (Abandoned)
+Nothing particularly noteworthy.

+## DeVitt Plantation
+Nothing particularly noteworthy.

+## Eagle's Nest
+You can teleport with the chest of money using a Blocked Door Teleport glitch.

+# Challenges

+## One Woman Army
+Nothing particularly noteworthy.

+## Vanishing Act
+Nothing particularly noteworthy.

+## Untitled Voodoo Mission
+You can wake Hector up by hurting him